wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 #### substituted

-5.&emsp;The term ‘Last Judgement’ is frightening not only because the Last Judgement has been projected onto God, but also because of the association of ‘last’ with death.
+5. The term ‘Last Judgement’ is frightening not only because the Last Judgement has been projected onto God, but also because of the association of ‘last’ with death.
 ²Associating last with death is an outstanding example of upside-down perception.
 3If the meaning of the Last Judgement is objectively examined, it is quite apparent that the Last Judgement is really the doorway to life.
 ⁴No one who lives in fear is really alive.